Bhujpur Union

 Bhujpur Union (ভূজপূর) is a union of Fatikchhari Upazila, Chittagong District, Bangladesh.

 History

 There was a King Bhoj in the area in ancient time according to puthi (poem) written by Abdul Majid Pundit.
 Bhujpur is named after that King Bhoj.
 But there is no concrete evidence about this story.

 Geography

 Bhujpur Union has a total area of 13,311 acres.
 It borders Narayanhat Union to the north, Manikchhari Upazila and Paindanga Union to the east, Harualchari Union to the south, and the Sitakunda Mountain Range to the west.

 Demographics

 As of 1991 Bangladesh census, Bhujpur union has a population of 27,932.
 Males constitute 14,387 of the population, and females 13,545.

 Economy

 Kazir Hat Heyako and Fakir Hat is main marketplaces in the union.

 Administration

-Bhujpur Union is divided into 12 mauzas: Amtali, Azimpur, Harina, Jungle Kaiyapukhia, Kotbaria, Paglichhari, Paschim Bhujpur, Paschim Kaiyapukhia, Purba Bhujpur, Purba Kaiuapukhia, Ramgarh Sitakunda R.F., and Singharia.
+Bhujpur Union is divided into 12 mauzas: Amtali, Azimpur, Banikpara, Harina, Jungle Kaiyapukhia, Kotbaria, Paglichhari, Paschim Bhujpur, Paschim Kaiyapukhia, Purba Bhujpur, Purba Kaiuapukhia, Ramgarh Sitakunda R.F., and Singharia.